xutiantony/xutiantony/README.md

 ### Hi there 👋
-# 👨‍💼 Tony Xu - Data Analytics & Strategy Expert 🚀
+# 👨‍💼 Tony Xu - Data Analytics🚀

 ## 🌟 About Me
 Hello!
 I'm Tony, a dynamic and results-driven data analytics professional with a solid foundation in both economics and mathematical sciences.
 I'm currently enhancing my expertise with a Master's in Management in Analytics at McGill University, set to graduate in Dec 2024.